HeadTriXz/Barry/apps/barry/README.md

 - [License](#license)

 ## Features
-- **Leveling**.
-Reward your members for being active in your server.
+- **Leveling**: Reward your members for being active in your server.
-- **Marketplace**.
-A place where your community can request and offer services.
+- **Marketplace**: A place where your community can request and offer services.
-- **Moderation**.
-A set of easy-to-use tools to help you moderate your server.
+- **Moderation**: A set of easy-to-use tools to help you moderate your server.
-- **Starboard**.
-A place to share the best content from your server.
+- **Starboard**: A place to share the best content from your server.
-- **Welcomer**.
-Welcome new members to your server with a custom message.
+- **Welcomer**: Welcome new members to your server with a custom message.
-- **Utilities**.
-A set of useful tools to help the workflow of your community.
+- **Utilities**: A set of useful tools to help the workflow of your community.
-- **Customizable**.
-Barry is highly customizable and can be configured to fit your needs.
+- **Customizable**: Barry is highly customizable and can be configured to fit your needs.
-- **And more!**.
-Barry is constantly being improved with new features.
+- **And more!**: Barry is constantly being improved with new features.

 ## Installation & Usage
 ### Run using Docker (preferred)